-Most parents choose the sublingual method, which involves placing a few drops of CBD oil beneath the kid’s tongue.
+Most parents choose the sublingual method, which involves placing a few CBD oil drops beneath the kid’s tongue.
 Once there, they need to hold it for about 30–60 seconds until the oil gets absorbed into the bloodstream, then swallow.

 It may happen that your tot isn’t a fan of CBD oil’s distinct taste and will turn its head away each time you try to administer it sublingually.